Framingham Earl: History

+Demographics

+According to the 2021 census, Framingham Earl has a total population of 1,109 people which is an increase from the 871 people listed in the 2011 census.

+Governance

-Framingham Earl falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of South Norfolk.
+Framingham Earl is part of the electoral ward of Poringland, Framinghams & Trowse for local elections and is part of the district of South Norfolk.

+The village's national constituency is South Norfolk which has been represented by the Labour Party's Ben Goldsborough since 2024.

 St. Andrew's Church

-Framingham Earl's parish church is dedicated to Saint Andrew and is one of Norfolk's 124 remaining Anglo-Saxon round-tower churches.
-The church tower dates from the Eleventh Century with the chancel being an earlier survival, the interior features rare surviving Medieval stained-glass depicting Saint Margaret and Saint Catherine.
+Framingham Earl's parish church is dedicated to Saint Andrew the Apostle and is one of Norfolk's 124 remaining Anglo-Saxon round-tower churches, dating from the 12th Century.
+St. Andrew's is located on Yelverton Road and has been Grade I listed since 1959.
+St. Andrew's remains open for church services a few times a month.

+The church features surviving medieval stained-glassed window roundels depicting Saint Margaret the Virgin and Saint Catherine of the Wheel.

 Amenities

 Framingham Earl High School is located within the village and operates as part of the Sapientia Education Trust.
-The school has a student body of around 800 and was rated as a 'Good' school in 2014 by Ofsted, a decision which was upheld in 2022.
+The school has a student body of around 800 and was rated as a "Good" school in 2014 by Ofsted, a decision which was upheld in 2022.
 The school shares its site with a Sports Centre which opened in 2006 and offers exercise classes and sports to the local community.
 The centre is currently under the management of South Norfolk Council.